 There is a charge for pasteurized donor human milk because of the process that makes it safe—thorough screening of donors, testing, pasteurizing, and careful shipping.

 If your baby is already home, then you must purchase the milk yourself.
 Although it is rare, health insurance occasionally covers some or all of the cost, so we encourage you to call your company to request coverage.
-Currently California, Missouri, Kansas, Texas, Utah and Washington, DC are the only places that mandate Medicaid coverage.
+Currently California, Kansas, Missouri, New York, Texas, Utah and Washington, DC are the only places that mandate Medicaid coverage.
 Advocacy for coverage in other states is ongoing.

 Storing, Defrosting, and Warming Pasteurized Frozen Human Milk